Lazy Keto Diet 2023: What Is It, Benefits & Meal Plan Examples

 Disadvantages Of A Lazy Keto Diet

-• Not likely to cause ketosisketosis[5] is when your body begins burning fat for energy rather than carbs.
-On a lazy keto diet, if you’re only tracking your carb intake (and not paying attention to fat), you may not enter ketosis.
+• Not likely to cause ketosisketosis[5] is when your body burns fat for energy rather than carbs.
+On a keto diet, if you’re only tracking your carb intake (and not paying attention to fat), you may not enter ketosis.

-• Possible weight gain – aside from limiting calories from carbs, there’s no other restrictions on a lazy keto diet, which means a person can overdo it on fat and protein.
+• Possible weight gain – Aside from limiting calories from carbs, there are no other restrictions on a lazy keto, which means a person can overdo it on fat and protein.
 This can lead to weight gain.
 Even more so if the ongoing restrictions lead to binging later on.

-• Compromised gut microbiome – we need a diverse plant diet (which provides fiber) to feed our beneficial gut bacteria, or our gut microbiome.
-This is what helps improve digestion, immunity, heart health, brain health, and reduce risk for various diseases.
-These plant foods which contain fiber also naturally contain carbs.
+• Compromised gut microbiome – We need a diverse plant diet (which provides fiber) to feed our beneficial gut bacteria or our gut microbiome.
+This is what helps improve digestion, immunity, heart health, and brain health, and reduce the risk for various diseases.
+These plant foods that contain fiber also naturally contain carbs.
 While you can get some fiber from non-starchy vegetables, there’s much more to be had in fruits, beans, and whole grains – all the foods that need to be avoided on a keto diet.

 Conclusion

-The lazy keto diet is a more user-friendly version of the ketogenic diet.
-As opposed to tracking all your macros (carbs, protein, and fat), the lazy keto diet only encourages tracking carbs, keeping them to 10% or less of your diet.
-Additionally, unlike the “dirty” keto diet, which doesn’t specify where your food sources come from, the lazy keto diet emphasizes real, whole foods.
+The lazy keto diet is a more user-friendly version of the ketogenic diet for weight loss.
+As opposed to tracking all your macros (carbs, protein, and fat), the traditional keto diet only encourages tracking carbs, keeping them to 10% or less of your diet.
+Additionally, unlike the “dirty” keto diet, which doesn’t specify where your food sources come from, the lazy ketogenic diet emphasizes real, whole foods.
 This can be a great option for those who want to explore keto but who are daunted by the strict rules around the diet. dietitian if you experience any side effects or have any concerns.

 + 5 sources